cmelakmartin/rpi-hdmi-ndi-streamer/README.md

 ## 🧢 Credits

-Built with love by a Raspberry Pi, HDMI stick, ChatGPT and one very persistent command-line warriror.
+Built with love by a Raspberry Pi, HDMI stick, ChatGPT and one very persistent command-line warrior.
 Streamer-certified™.